Derrycunnihy Wood

 Conservation And Sustainability

 Conservation management at Derrycunnihy focuses on protecting the ancient oak trees and their associated bryophyte communities, which are of international significance.
-The interaction between deer grazing and forest regeneration is carefully monitored, with concerns that overgrazing by sika deer may prevent young oak trees from establishing.
-Rhododendron ponticum, an invasive shrub species that has devastated many Irish woodlands, is actively controlled through cutting and chemical treatment programs.
+[1] The interaction between deer grazing and forest regeneration is carefully monitored, with concerns that overgrazing by sika deer may prevent young oak trees from establishing.
+Rhododendron ponticum, an invasive shrub species that has devastated many Irish woodlands, is actively controlled through cutting and chemical treatment programmes.
 Climate change poses emerging threats, with potential changes to the mild, wet conditions upon which the exceptional bryophyte diversity depends.
 Research partnerships with universities and scientific institutions support evidence-based management and increase understanding of this remarkable ecosystem.

 Visitor Ratings